Louisiana Power of Attorney Forms

 Minor Child Power of Attorney – This form addresses the need for parents, on occasion, to involve another party in the process of caring for their children when they are absent from them for any reason.

 Motor Vehicle (DMV) Power of Attorney – When filed with the DMV, this form empowers another party who is nominated by a motor vehicle owner to preside over a range of issues concerning the owner’s vehicle.

 Real Estate (Property) Power of Attorney – Any issues pertaining to the Principal’s real property that they would prefer are handled by another party should be outlined in this document.

 - Louisiana Power of Attorney Laws – Title XV, Art.
 2985 to Art.
 3034, “Representation and Mandate”

 - State Definition of Procuration (Power of Attorney) (Art.
 2987) – “a unilateral juridical act by which a person, the principal, confers authority on another person, the representative, to represent the principal in legal relations.
 The procuration may be addressed to the representative or to a person with whom the representative is authorized to represent the principal in legal relations.”

 - State Definition of Mandate (Power of Attorney) (Art.
 2989) – “a contract by which a person, the principal, confers authority on another person, the mandatory, to transact one or more affairs for the principal.”

 - Signing Requirements

-- Advance Directive / Medical Power of Attorney for Behavioral / Mental Health Treatment (RS 28:224) – Required to be signed by at least two (2) witnesses and include an examination by a licensed psychologist or physician that states the Principal has the aptitude to make decisions regarding his or her wellbeing.
+- Advance Directive/Medical POA (RS 28:224) – Required to be signed by at least two (2) witnesses and include an examination by a licensed psychologist or physician that states the principal is aware of the powers they are granting to the agent.